How Does a PET Scan Work? What You Need to Know

 How Do PET Scans Work?

 PET scan measures metabolic activity in the body tissue’s cells.
-First, a small dose of radioactive glucose, a type of sugar referred to as the radiotracer, is administered intravenously.
-The PET scanner then takes images of where the glucose collects in the brain because they accumulate around malignant cells.
+First, a small dose of radioactive glucose, a type of sugar referred to as the radiotracer, is administered intravenously, usually within your hand or arm.
+The PET scanner then takes images of where the glucose collects in the brain because it accumulates around malignant cells.

 The PET scanner can detect malignant lesions that magnetic resonance imaging (MRI), computerized tomography (CT) scans or X-rays missed, allowing medical professionals to provide an accurate diagnosis.
 PET scans help doctors see biochemical changes within the body, such as the metabolism in body tissues or areas where cells are more active than usual.
-While PET scans work similarly to CT scans, PET scans can detect live cancer tissue.
+While PET scans work similarly to CT scans, PET functions in real time, allowing radiographers to detect cellular changes earlier than other methods.

 Sometimes, PET scans are combined with CT scans, called PET-CT scans.
 Combining the two scans allows for more detailed imaging for accurate diagnosis.
-If you’re going in for a PET scan, you can expect the exam to last 45-60 minutes so the radiographer can take all the necessary images.
-Patients may have up to an hour beforehand to receive a radiotracer injection or the radioactive glucose required for the scan.
+If you’re going in for a PET scan, you can expect the exam to last between 45 and 60 minutes so the radiographer can take all the necessary images.
+You’ll likely need to be in the department an hour beforehand to receive a radiotracer injection or the radioactive glucose required for the scan.

 PET Scans Help Doctors identify Active Areas Such as The Heart and Brain for Conditions